mesqueeb/MicroMaxOnAppleSilicon/README.md

 There is a sample Xcode project provided as part of the repo that you reference here: [MicroMaxTestApp](./MicroMaxTestApp/).

+### Documentation

+See the [documentation](https://swiftpackageindex.com/mesqueeb/MicroMaxOnAppleSilicon/documentation/micromaxonapplesilicon) for more info.

 # Other Projects

 Also check out Fuego on Apple Silicon ⚫️⚪️, the Fuego Go engine wrapped for Apple Silicon.